luanfs/SHiELD/SHiELD_SRC/atmos_drivers/CODE_STYLE.md

 * Use Fortran 95 standard or newer
 * Two space indentation
+* Use `KIND` parameters from intrinsic fortran modules such as iso_fortran_env or iso_c_binding to ensure portability
 * Never use implicit variables (i.e., always specify `IMPLICIT NONE`)
 * Lines must be <= 120 characters long (including comments)
 * logical, compound logical, and relational if statements may be one line,